Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation

 MBR decoding effectively leverages increased test-time computation to improve performance, a paradigm often referred to as \emph{test-time scaling} (\citealp{tts}).
 Consequently, we investigate its scalability with respect to $N$.

 Due to computational constraints, we performed this analysis exclusively on the \code{Llama-3.3-70B-Inst}, increasing $N$ to $1024$.
 As presented in Table \ref{tab:N}, MBR-\textsc{SoftF1} shows negligible performance gains at $N=1024$ compared to $N=256$ on SPA, ${\text{Acc}}_{\text{eq}}^{*}$, and \textsc{SoftF1}.
 We hypothesize that the model fails to generate sufficient diversity among candidates with the current temperature and Top-$K$ settings to benefit from the larger sample size.
-While tuning these hyperparameters for larger $N$ could potentially unlock further gains, we leave this investigation for future work.